Railteam

 Railteam B.V. is a closed company with limited liability (B.V.) based in Amsterdam, the Netherlands.
 It operates as an alliance of European railway companies in the field of international high-speed rail in Europe, modelled on the airline alliances and was founded in Brussels on 2 July 2007.

 Taken together, the Railteam alliance has more than 1000 high-speed trains and 44 lounges.
 With the members of the Railteam alliance, passengers can reach over 100 European destinations on high-speed trains.

 Members and Network

 Any railway company in Europe that meets the criteria of the alliance can become a member.

 There are full members of Railteam who hold shares in the company, as well as associate members.
 All participating railways act as strategic partners within the Railteam alliance and remain entrepreneurially independent.
-In this alliance, the high-speed trains Intercity Express, TGV, Eurostar, TGV Lyria, Thalys and Railjet are jointly operated.
+By this alliance, trains are seen as high-speed when they reach a minimum speed of 230 km/h: Intercity Express, TGV inOui, Eurostar, TGV Lyria, and Railjet.
 The transport network of the long-distance trains offered in Railteam covers about 100 cities in seven countries (Belgium, Germany, France, United Kingdom, the Netherlands, Austria and Switzerland), which are connected by a network of about 15,000 kilometres.

 The full members include the following companies: